20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 10. Make a sunscreen and bug spray basket

 Set out a small basket with sunscreen, bug spray, hand wipes, tissues, and even a few mini fans if it’s extra hot.
-Put it somewhere easy to spot, like near the drink station or patio door, so guests can help themselves.
+Put it somewhere easy to spot, like near the drink station or patio door.

-This is one of those simple backyard party hacks people really appreciate, especially if you’re hosting during the afternoon or serving food outside into the evening.
+This is one of those practical backyard party hacks people really appreciate, especially if you’re hosting during the afternoon or serving food outside into the evening.

 12. Cover food with mesh tents